-The AUCA MAT program admits current teachers, as well as candidates who are aspiring to become school teachers.
-The program offers courses that address significant issues of the Central Asian educational context – for example courses on inclusive education, multicultural education and identity, and on law, society and sustainable development.
-Participants are required to defend a thesis, and pass a comprehensive exam to graduate with the teaching license from Kyrgyz Ministry of Education.
+In addition to admitting current teachers, the AUCA MAT program also admits candidates who are aspiring to become school teachers.
+The program offers courses that address significant issues of the Central Asian educational context – for example, courses on inclusive education, multicultural education and identity, and sustainable development.
+Participants are required to defend a thesis and pass a comprehensive exam to graduate with the teaching license from the Kyrgyz Ministry of Education.

-AUCA MAT is a 2-year, six-semester program – summer, fall, spring – where the summer semester classes are held on campus, and the fall and spring semesters embody a blended learning approach.
-Thus, for the fall and spring semesters, the program combine on-line lectures and consultations with face-to-face on-campus coursework over one full week at the AUCA campus.
-In other words, during the fall and spring semesters, candidates primarily spend their time in schools – either teaching in their current classrooms, or being placed in Bilimkana School Network as trainee teachers.
+AUCA MAT is a 2-year, six-semester program – summer, fall, spring — where the summer semester classes are held on campus, and the fall and spring semesters embody a blended learning approach.
+Thus, for the fall and spring semesters, the program combines on-line lectures and consultations with face-to-face, on-campus coursework over one full week at the AUCA campus.
+In other words, during the fall and spring semesters, candidates primarily spend their time in schools – either teaching in their current classrooms, or being placed with a local school partner as trainee teachers.